vKaparyk/w25_compilers_project/docs/notes.md

 features of CodeGenerator:
   - global variables
     - simpleDec and ArrayDec
-      - TODO: handle error: arraydec size is WAY TOO BIG
     - if local variables are declared and referred to; will not update global variables
   - assignExp
-    - for now, only simpleVar as LHS
-      - TODO: indexVar to work
+    - both simplevar and indexvar work
   - chain instructions into each other
     - z = x - x/y*y
   - CallExp
     - can call functions
     - can have return value from that function
-    - TODO: need to be able to pass in arrays
+    - can pass in arrays
     - input/output works
   - FunDec
     - can decalre functions and call then